How to delete messages on Mac

 5. In the pop-up, click Disable This Device.

-Any change done henceforth will only apply to your Mac.
+After you disable iCloud for messages, any change done henceforth will only apply to your Mac.

 Note: If you enable messages again, everything will sync to the previous settings (as on the iCloud backup), so be cautious.

+Before I show you the steps to clear text messages, here are the basics.
 The Messages app on Mac has two sections:

-• Conversations – The side of the Messages window that lists all the conversations.
+• Conversations: The side of the Messages window that lists all the conversations.

 1. Open the message thread.